mash/BLE-Proximity/README.markdown

 D. When the app receives a silent push notification

 D-1.
-App fetches the Positive list from backend, and check if the history of userIds of this app is included in there
+App fetches the Positive list from backend, and checks if any peerId in the peerIds history stored on this app was included in the Positive list

-    Which means, that I have been near to an infected person.
+    If there was a match, then I have been near to an infected person.

 D-2.
 If it was included